MapColonies/cleanup-registry/README.md

 - `finished`: the cleanup process has completed, the listener will get the finish status, which is one of the following statuses:
     - `success`: all registered funtions had completed
     - `timeout`: the registry timeout had expired before all registered functions have completed
-    - `preFailed`: the preCleanup had rejected
+    - `preFailed`: the preCleanupHook had rejected
-    - `postFailed`: the postCleanup had rejected
+    - `postFailed`: the postCleanupHook had rejected

 ## How it works
 the cleanup trigger as a whole: